StevenLambion/SwiftDux/README.md

   - Implements the MutableCollection protocol.
 - State adheres to the Codable protocol.
   - Allows quick persistence and restoring of application state
+- Create proxies to modify or monitor dispatched actions as they're sent upstream.

 ## Installation